leonex16/supermarket-scrapper/README.md

 - **feat:** A commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).

+- **triangular_flag_on_post:** Add, update, or remove feature flags.
+Not to be counfoused with :feat:, this emoji shoud be used while creating and developing the new feature, and :feat: when this new feature is ready to be merge into the main branch.

 - **BREAKING CHANGE:** A commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any type.

 - **style:** Improve structure / format of the code.